scalazone/content/topics/foundations/strings.md

 identifier name.

 That means that a substitution, `"$string"` would refer to the identifier `string`, even if an identifier called `str` were in scope, and `string` were not.
 Or conversely, when making a substitution, we must ensure that the character immediately following the identifier we want to use would be invalid as a continuation of the identifier name, for example, `.`, `,` or ` `.

-But when this isn't possible, we can use braces (`{` and `}`) to wrap the identifer, for example,
+But when this isn't possible, we can use braces (`{` and `}`) to wrap the identifier, for example,
 ```scala
 val thing = "character"
 s"There are three ${thing}s, $c1, $c2 and $c3."